MorphiaOrg/morphia/docs/reference/content/guides/querying.md

 1. This tells Morphia to make sure that any entity [configured](/guides/annotations/#entity) to use a capped collection has its collection created correctly.
 If the collection already exists and is not capped, you will have to manually [update]({{< docsref "core/capped-collections/#convert-a-collection-to-capped" >}}) your collection to be a capped collection.
-1. Since this `Iterator` is backed by a tailable cursor, `next()` will block until a new item is found.
-If your application can't block on `next()`, checking the return value of `hasNext()` periodically would allow your application to do other things while the cursor waits for the next item.
+1. Since this `Iterator` is backed by a tailable cursor, `hasNext()` and `next()` will block until a new item is found.
 In this version of the unit test, we tail the cursor waiting to pull out objects until we have 10 of them and then proceed with the rest of the application.